Crime in Canada: Crime statistics by province and territory

-Crime statistics vary considerably through different parts of Canada.
-In general, the eastern provinces have the lowest violent crime rates while the western provinces have higher rates and the territories higher still.
-Of the provinces, Manitoba and Saskatchewan have the highest violent crime rates.
 The chart below also shows that Saskatchewan has the highest provincial assault rate, and that Manitoba has the highest provincial sexual assault rate, robbery rate and homicide rate of any Canadian province.
-In many instances the crime rates in the Yukon, North West Territories and Nunavut are the highest in the country and can be up to ten times the national average.
+In many instances the crime rates in the Yukon, Northwest Territories and Nunavut are the highest in the country and can be up to ten times the national average.

 2020 crime statistics for the provinces and territories are given below, as reported by Statistics Canada.